nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Shows a message explaining how to access the help page.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you type in a commmand with no arguments and the command requires arguments, this command will display a prompt for the arguments which should be given.
+If you type in a command with no arguments and the command requires arguments, this command will display a prompt for the arguments which should be given.
 </div>

 ![help message](images/helpMessage.png)